 We’ll keep you posted on all the updated locations as they come…

 Beverly Fans are obviously upset about this closing down, but there may be hope still.
 According to Disney, Club Cool is still in the “future plans” for Epcot, but they haven’t gone into detail about exactly what that means.
-Sounds like they will be choosing a new location somewhere else in Future World for it, but no word on where that will be.
+Sounds like they will be choosing a new location somewhere else in one of the three new neighborhoods that currently makes up Future World, but no word on where that could be.

 Yes Starbucks is closing in its current Epcot location, but don’t fret coffee lovers, Disney is opening a temporary Starbuck location in the Odyssey pavilion also located in Epcot’s Future World.